ceilfors/ceilfors.github.io/_drafts/continuous-delivery-with-chef.md

 Using Acceptance Stage as an example target stage, here are the typical steps that will be executed:

-- Download Berksfile.lock from a build tag
+- Download Berksfile.lock from a build tag (or release tag)

     In this step, you'll need to download the Berksfile.lock that has been committed to your environment cookbook build tag.
 You will need to find the newest build